LAStools/LAStools/bin/las2las_README.txt

   also use common EPSG codes with '-epsg 32754'.
 For LAS 1.4 it is important to '-set_ogc_wkt' which translates the GeoTIFF keys into an CRS string in the OGC WKT format and adds them as the payload of the corresponding VLR.
+For LAS 1.4 files you can use '-set_ogc_wkt_in_evlr' to put that string into the EVLR instead of the VLR (but we don't recommend that).

   Another typical use is extract only first (-first_only) or only last (-last_only) returns.
 Extracting the first return is the